Aelhaiarn

-Saint Aelhaiarn or Aelhaearn (Welsh for "Iron Eyebrows"; fl. early 7th century) was a Welsh confessor and saint of the British Church.
+Saint Aelhaiarn or Aelhaearn (Welsh for "Iron Brow"; fl. early 7th century) was a Welsh confessor and saint of the British Church.
 He was a disciple of Saint Beuno.
 His feast day was usually observed on 2 November, although it is sometimes recorded as the 1st and is no longer observed by either the Anglican or Catholic church in Wales.

 Life

 Saint Aelhaiarn is listed among the Bonedd y Seint (Genealogies of the Saints).
 He was the brother of saints Llwchaiarn and Cynhaiarn and son of Hygarfael or Cerfael, son of Cyndrwyn, a prince of the Powysian dynasty descended from Vortigern, king of Britain.
 The area of Cyndrwyn's control was centred on the Severn valley around Shrewsbury.
 Aelhaiarn was said to have been a disciple of Saint Beuno, who also a member of the dynasty and thus a cousin.
 Beuno's activity was sponsored by Cadfan and other members of Gwynedd's Cuneddan dynasty; Aelhaiarn seems to have accompanied him out of Powys to Edeirnion and thence to northeastern Llŷn.